Clinic Floors, Public Contracts, and Ethical Transparency: Legal Disclosure and Regulatory Culture in U.S. Beauty Education

 Empowering Women in Beauty: Celebrating Louisville Beauty Academy’s Commitment to Excellence and Care

 In the heart of Kentucky, the Louisville Beauty Academy stands as a beacon of empowerment, education, and excellence.
-As a Kentucky State-Licensed and State-Accredited Beauty College, it boasts two campuses and a legacy of over 1,000 graduates, predominantly consisting of international women, young and old mothers, and those about to embark on the journey of motherhood.
+As a Kentucky state-licensed beauty school, it boasts two campuses and a legacy of over 1,000 graduates, predominantly consisting of international women, young and old mothers, and those about to embark on the journey of motherhood.

 Founded by Di Tran, the academy is built on the foundational principles of love and care for others.
 This ethos is not just a motto; it is the driving force behind every action and decision at the academy.
 As the world celebrates International Women’s Day on March 8, Di Tran shares his emotions with his students, reinforcing the message that the school is a sanctuary of compassion and support.